vbelz/dashboard/README.md

-Run in the terminal `python prepare_database_csv.py` which will create a csv files with initial data and an additional count of births per country (on top of the count per states on the row dataset).
+Run in the terminal `python prepare_database_csv.py` which will create a csv files with initial data and an additional count of births per country (on top of the count per states on the downloaded dataset).

 Then, `createdb usbabynames_db`
 which will create the Postgres database.